xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab04/Lab04-Extending-Teams-lab-instructions/08-Exercise-7-Creating-a-bot-in-Microsoft-Teams.md

     ```

-1. Open the **botActivityHandler.js** file and replace the content with the following code.
+1. open **botActivityHandler.js** file, relace the content with the following code.

     ```javascript
     // Copyright (c) Microsoft Corporation.
 All rights reserved.